Significant Mosques in El Moez Street, Egypt

 Mosque Ibn Taghri

-In Dar Al Maqasees neighborhood, you can find Mosque Ibn Taghri.
-Among the significant mosques in El Moez Street, it is another historical complex that belongs to the western palace.
+In the Dar Al Maqasees neighbourhood, you can find Mosque Ibn Taghri.
+Among the significant mosques on El Moez Street is another historical complex that belongs to the Western Palace.
 That palace belonged to the Fatimid Caliphate Al-Aziz; he dedicated this palace to his daughter.
-The part of the building that was dedicated to school has a rectangular shape with a fairly moderate size.
+The part of the building dedicated to the school has a rectangular shape with a relatively moderate size.

 The Complex of Sultan Al-Ghuri

-This huge complex has been around since the early 16th century.
-Being built by Sultan Qansuh Al Ghuri, it consists of Sabil, Kuttab, Mosque, Mausoleum, and Khanqah.
-Apparently, that is why it is quite an enormous building.
-You can find it at the Fahhamin Quarter in El Moez Street in Old Cairo.
+This vast complex has been around since the early 16th century.
+Sultan Qansuh Al Ghuri built it, which consists of Sabil, Kuttab, Mosque, Mausoleum, and Khanqah.
+That is why it is quite an enormous building.
+It is at the Fahhamin Quarter on El Moez Street in Old Cairo.

 Wikala Al Sultan Qaitbay

 The builder of this structure was Sultan Ashraf Abu Al Nasr Qaitbay.
-Apparently, the names at those times were fairly long.
-The building has been around since 1481 CE, lying around El Moez Street in Bab Al Nasr Street.
+The names at those times were pretty long.
+The building has been around since 1481 CE, around El Moez Street in Bab Al Nasr Street.
 They all belong in the same Islamic District of Old Cairo.

-This building was actually an inn where people to rest during long trips.
+This building was an inn where people could rest during long trips.
 Even the word Wikala is the Arabic version of a resort or an inn.
-Besides, it used to be home to the real inhabitants of Cairo City.
+Besides, it used to be home to the natural inhabitants of Cairo City.
 They used to reside there before all has changed.

 Sabil-Kuttab of Katkhuda

-This building is deemed to be among the prominent structures in El Moez Street.
-It has always been significant since its establishment back in 1744 by Abd Al-Rahman Katkhuda.
-To this day, many architects refer to it as “The Treasure of Ottoman Architecture.”
+This building is among the prominent structures in El Moez Street.
+It has been significant since its establishment in 1744 by Abd Al-Rahman Katkhuda.
+Today, many architects call it “The Treasure of Ottoman Architecture.”

 Bayt Al Suhaymi

-Bayt Al Suhaymi is a structure in El Moez Street that has been standing tall since the era of the Ottoman.
-It means the House of Suhaymi and the builder was Abdel Wahab El Tablawy.
-This building is a house museum that dates back to 1648 and it used to have a different name.
+Bayt Al Suhaymi is a structure in El Moez Street that has stood tall since the Ottoman era.
+It means the House of Suhaymi, and the builder was Abdel Wahab El Tablawy.
+This building is a house museum that dates back to 1648 and used to have a different name.

 In 1796, Sheikh Ahmed Al Suhaymi bought the museum and called it Bayt Al Suhaymi.
-That family owned the house for long generations that people forgot what it was ever used to be called.
+That family owned the house for long generations, and people forgot what it was ever called.

 Al Suhaymi made several renovations after buying the house.
-That included extending it significantly that he actually mingled the structure with the surrounding houses.
-Now, it looks like a huge building all made of the same unit when, in fact, this was not how it used to be.
+That included extending it significantly so that he mingled the structure with the surrounding houses.
+Now, it looks like a vast building, all made of the same unit, when, in fact, this was not how it used to be.

 Qalawun Complex

 Thanks to Sultan Al Nasir Muhammed Ibn Qalawun, Egypt has this exceptional structure that sturdily stands on El Moez Street.
-It dates back to 1280 and it holds grips of both a tomb and a hospital.
+It dates back to 1280 and holds the grips of a tomb and a hospital.
 The building had a different name before Sultan Qalawun bought it.

-Before its construction, there was another building, the Fatimid Palace, that turned into ashes.
+Before its construction, another building, the Fatimid Palace, turned into ashes.
 Right after, the building that we can see now came into being.
-Three years after the construction, Sultan Qalawun bought it and gave it the name that still exists ever since.
+Three years after the construction, Sultan Qalawun bought it and gave it the name that has existed ever since.

 Sultan Qalawun’s son, Al Nasir Muhammed, carried out several restorations when the building started to lose its brightness.
-Qalawun Complex is popular for being the center for different religious and ritual ceremonies.
+Qalawun Complex is famous for being the centre for religious and ritual ceremonies.

 Qasr Bashtak

 Qasr is an Arabic word that means Palace.
 This building is known as the Palace of Bashtak.
-It is another historic palace that lies in El Moez Street.
+It is another historic palace that lies on El Moez Street.
 Besides, it is a museum as well.
-Mamluk Amir Bashtak was the builder of this palace; he builds back in the 14th century.
+Mamluk Amir Bashtak was the builder of this palace; he was built in the 14th century.

-That area in which the palace sits is called Bayn Al Qasrayn.
-Which means, between the two palaces; the latter refers to the Fatimid palaces that once stood in that place.
+The area in which the palace sits is called Bayn Al Qasrayn.
+This means between the two palaces; the latter refers to the Fatimid palaces that once stood there.
 Being too old to stand tall, the German Archaeological Institute and Constitute restored its remains in the 80’s.
 During these modern times, it’s one of the rare structures that have been surviving since the 14th century in Egypt.

-The mosques in El Moez Street are significant with rich history.
-Watch our video of the mosques in El Moez Street
+The mosques on El Moez Street are significant and have a rich history.
+Watch our video of the mosques in El Moez Street.

-If you pay a visit to the most significant mosques in El Moez Street, why do not you consider visiting Khan El Khalili, the top landmarks in Old Cairo, the best places in Khedivial Cairo, Al Azhar Park, Aisha Fahmy Palace, the archaeological houses in Cairo, and the best historical places in Cairo?!
+Suppose you pay a visit to the most significant mosques in El Moez Street.
+Why do not you consider visiting Khan El Khalili, the top landmarks in Old Cairo, the best places in Khedivial Cairo, Al Azhar Park, Aisha Fahmy Palace, the archaeological houses in Cairo, and the best historical places in Cairo?!

 Leave a comment